codastream/printf_test/README.md

 This is the main file I have been using to test my printf project.

 ### How to use it?
-compile the main with your project. execute it providing 2 arguments:
+compile the main with the provided libft.a and your project c files. execute it by providing 2 arguments:
 * first is made of the specifiers you want to test (among `c` `s` `d`/`i` `u` `x` `X` `p` `%` + `m` for other tests)
 * second can be one of
   * `short` for a test summary